-Reply: answer is ABSOLUTELY CLEAR.
+The answer is ABSOLUTELY CLEAR.
 You do NOT want to be a member.
 The idea of the LLC is to insulate the family assets from business liabilities.
 Even if a creditor or the government can successfully attack your husband, your assets would be protected.
-As a member of the LLC you would have potential liability for Sales and Use Tax, State and Federal Employment Taxes and NJ Disability and Unemployment contribution.
+As a member of the LLC, you would have potential liability for sales and use tax, state and federal employment taxes, and NJ disability and unemployment contribution.

-Can the charging order pitfalls of a single member llc be avoided by having a husband and a wife be separate members of the llc?
-Or would the separate memberships of the husband and wife likely be disregarded in a SMLLC charging order analysis?
+Can the charging order pitfalls of a single-member LLC be avoided by having a husband and a wife be separate members of the LLC?
+Or would the separate memberships of the husband and wife likely be disregarded in an SMLLC charging order analysis?